-France approved a new law that requires all new roofs in commercial zones to be partially covered in plants or solar panels.
-It’s a large and positive step taken by a country far lagging far behind with implementing environmental changes, compared to other European countries.
-For example, Germany boasts 40 gigawatts of installed solar power, compared to France’s 5 gigawatts.
+So Inhabitat reports that France approved a new law that requires all new roofs in commercial zones to be partially covered in plants or solar panels.
+It’s a large and positive step.
+One taken by a country far lagging far behind with implementing environmental changes.
+That’s compared to other European countries.
+For example, Germany boasts 40 gigawatts of installed solar power.
+Whereas compared to France’s 5 gigawatts.

-Plants provide insulation, reducing energy needed for heating or cooling; plants retain water and reduce pollution; and they decrease the “heat island” effect.
-According to the EPA, large cities get 1.8 degrees to 5.4 degrees warmer than surrounding areas in the day and remain as much as 22 degrees warmer at night.
+Plants provide insulation, thereby reducing energy needed for heating or cooling.
+That’s so plants retain water and reduce pollution.
+Because they decrease the “heat island” effect.
+According to the EPA, large cities get 1.8 degrees to 5.4 degrees warmer than surrounding areas in the day.
+As well as remain as much as 22 degrees warmer at night.

-Importantly, the new law was modified to allow solar panels to be substituted for vegetation.
+More importantly, the new law was modified.
+That’s green roofs to allow solar panels to be substituted for vegetation.